xmtp/xmtp-quickstart-react/README.md

 2. The MetaMask wallet app extension appears.
 Select the wallet address (account) you want to use to send messages from using XMTP Quickstart React App.
 Click **Next**.

    Note that while the XMTP Quickstart React App intentionally supports MetaMask only, XMTP can be used with any Ethereum Virtual Machine-compatible wallet apps that support ECDSA signing on the secp256k1 elliptic curve.
 These include common wallet apps such as MetaMask, Coinbase Wallet, and Rainbow Wallet, as well as most wallet apps in the WalletConnect network.
+To learn more, see [Wallet apps and blockchains supported by XMTP](https://xmtp.org/docs/dev-concepts/wallets).

 3. Confirm that you agree to connect your wallet address to the XMTP Quickstart React App.
 Click **Connect**.